Quality, Fun Programs that Educate

 Most researchers are in agreement that excessive television viewing isn't good for people, adults and children alike, because it may keep us from doing other important activities and, in some cases, expose us to negative messages.

-Q. Kids watch too much TV already.
-Should
+Kids watch too much TV already.
+Should they watch

-A. Some kids do watch too much TV, and extensive viewing isn't good for them.
+Answer: Some children do watch too much TV, and extensive viewing isn't good for them.
 But the same children who are viewing too much at home are also the least likely to be learning critical viewing skills at home.
-Using TV actively in the classroom or child care setting can model a different—and more productive—way of viewing.
+Using television actively in the classroom or child care setting can model a different—and more productive—way of viewing.
 Thus, viewing in a controlled or structured educational setting can actually support and expand learning.

 Age-appropriate television viewed actively can also help children develop pre-reading skills, including vocabulary development, sequencing, letter and word recognition, and an understanding of character, setting, and passage of time.